drus062/paloalto/README.md

 https://github.com/mingrammer/diagrams

-If applicable depends on your chosen approach:
+If applicable, it depends on your chosen approach:

 	1. Ensure the application is deployed behind a load balancer.